-IT services are a critical backbone to the operations and functioning of most every business and organization.
+IT services are a critical backbone to the operations and functioning of most businesses and organizations, hence the need for awesome status pages.

-As more and more IT departments have embraced the need for good governance, this has driven greater transparency.
+As more and more IT departments have embraced the need for good governance, this has driven greater transparency and accountability by utilizing the power of the best status pages.

 From the perspective of IT service management, this has manifested itself as much greater openness when communicating about IT service availability.